operasoftware/devopera/articles/_posts/2013-08-27-extension-developer-interviews-disconnect.md

 **How is Disconnect different from other privacy enhancing extensions with similar functionality?**

 Brian: Our goal is to ship the perfect balance of privacy, security, and usability.
-Disconnect has a visually rich interface that collapses what’s often a laundry list of tracking requests into expandable categories, that charts the time and bandwidth you’ve saved and the requests you’ve secured, and that comes with a Visualize page option to represent tracking graphically.
+Disconnect has a visually rich interface that collapses what’s often a laundry list of tracking requests into expandable categories, that charts the time and bandwidth you've saved and the requests you’ve secured, and that comes with a Visualize page option to represent tracking graphically.
 Disconnect also upgrades your connections to popular sites to SSL whenever possible to [prevent eavesdropping][8] over non-secure networks and Disconnect’s method of filtering is optimized for speed to accelerate the web as much as possible, 27% in [our benchmarks][9].

 [8]: https://www.disconnect.me/moresecure
 [9]: https://www.disconnect.me/faster